 Chris supports the responsible development of land and will only represent a party if he believes that their land use position or proposal advocates a wise use of a specific parcel of land.
 Chris has served as counsel for developers as well as communities and parties that are adverse to a specific project.
 Chris' background of having chaired hundreds of Board of Adjustment hearings gives him a unique perspective to the land use process in Delaware.

 Former New Castle Delaware Zoning Board of Adjustment Chairman

 Delaware law requires that individuals who are being paid for professional services and who are attempting to oppose or promote legislation must register with the Delaware Public Integrity Commission as a lobbyist.

 As a registered lobbyist in Delaware, Chris is familiar with the rules and regulations that will allow his client, and himself, to each increase the probability of achieving the desired goal.

 In the scope of performing responsibilities as an attorney for his client, there are times that having both an attorney and lobbyist "hat" allows me to best serve the interests of his client.

 Delaware's United States District Court, its world renowned Chancery Court, and its distinguished Superior Court are often the venue for many types of civil litigations.
 Delaware's ethical rules require a Delaware Attorney, when acting as local counsel, to be fully involved in the case.

-Corporate clients will be comfortable with the unique feel of my boutique law office, which houses some extraordinary pieces of art such as the museum quality Lady Justice bronze by the late 19th century French master sculptor, Clement Leopold Steiner (1853-1899) pictured up top.
+Corporate clients will be comfortable with the unique feel of his boutique law office, which houses some extraordinary pieces of art such as the museum quality Lady Justice bronze by the late 19th century French master sculptor, Clement Leopold Steiner (1853-1899) pictured up top.